BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 But all contents on our platforms are not equally popular.
 This affects Consistent Hashing which would result in few servers receiving way more traffic than others.
 Few servers would be overloaded and the majority would not do much.

+Here is an example in a load test:

 ![Graph showing few overloaded servers, using classic Consistent Hashing](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/consistent-hashing-inegality-legends.png)
 <center><i>Graph showing few overloaded servers, using classic Consistent Hashing</i></center>